Panama Joe Gans: World Colored Middleweight Title, October 1920

-Panama Joe won the World Colored Middleweight Championship from Bostonian George Robinson in Madison Square Garden on October 8, 1920 in a twelve-round points decision.
+Panama Joe won the World Colored Middleweight Championship from Bostonian George Robinson in Madison Square Garden on 8 October 1920, in a twelve-round points decision.
 Panama Joe weighed 151 and Robinson weighed 150, in the light middleweight range.
 It was the first time two black boxers were featured on a fight card at the Garden, though typical of the era, the coverage of the fight was brief in those few newspapers that covered it.
 The fighting was described as fierce and drawing blood by one source.
-Blackburn was fighting one of the last matches of his career and was 40 at the time of the bout, ancient for a highly rated boxer, even in 1922.
-He had a three-inch advantage in reach and height, but it did not compensate for his age and declining stamina.
-Blackburn had fought many of the greatest boxers of his era, including Sam Langford, Kid Norfolk, and champions Joe Gans, Harry Greb, Harry Lewis, and Mike Twin Sullivan.